-Iceland in the summertime and in the wintertime is not the same country.
+Our little island is not the same country in the wintertime as it is in summer.
 There are drastic changes that make some of the attractions impossible to explore while others become available.
-The countryside can change so drastically that if you came in the summer you wouldn’t know you’d already driven the same road before.
+The countryside can transform to such an extent that if you come back in summer, you wouldn’t know you’d already driven the same road before.

 When driving there are a few things that you need to be aware of.